A Note From The Director: Brian Higley PhD

-I began the pursuit of this answer via a combination of powerful resources, beginning with my own personal experience, interviews with other knowledgeable people, and so called "common sense."
-It soon became apparent that these resources would get me only so far, since as I'm sure you know, everybody has a different opinion regarding what everyone wants/needs more of - and many of these opinions can contrast with each other (e.g., people need to always persist vs. people need to know when to quit while they are ahead).
-Thus, it became apparent that I had to go looking for my single answer somewhere else.
-So I decided to delve deep into the research literature to find the answer to my question.
-Thousand of pages of research articles and books provided me with a much more clarity.
-However, as Sir Frances Bacon once said, "Those who dwell in ivory towers have heads of the same material." - and I didn't want a simply academic answer to my question.
-So I had to go back out into the "real world" and start asking professionals and "experts" who were actually facilitating positive changes in others what they thought about some of the answers I uncovered from the scientific psychological research.
-Those professionals helped the answer to become even clearer.
-However I still was not completely satisfied because I felt like I only had the answer to my question in relation to our current era (the last 100 years or so), and an answer that may only relate to the American culture.
+So, I decided to delve deep into the research literature to find the answer to my question.
+Thousands of pages of research articles and books provided me with much more clarity on this topic.
+However, as Sir Frances Bacon once said, "Those who dwell in ivory towers have heads of the same material." - and I didn't want a purely academic answer to my question.
+So I had to go back out into the "real world" and start asking professionals and "experts" who were actually facilitating positive changes in others what they thought about some of the answers I uncovered from scientific/psychological research.
+Those professionals helped the answer to become even clearer in my mind.
+However, I still was not completely satisfied because I felt like I only had the answer to my question in relation to our current era (the last 100 years or so), and an answer that may only relate to the American culture.

-So, I completed my research by looking into the answer to this question across multiple cultures and across many centuries.
-I wanted to know what wise people were saying about the answer to this question in the West, East, and everywhere in between?
-I was interested in not only what business leaders, scientists, and philosophers were saying, but also religious figures and artists as far back as 2000 years B.C.
+I attempted to address this by looking for the answer to the "what does everyone want" question across multiple cultures and across many centuries.
+I wanted to know what wise people were saying about the answer to this question in the West, East, and everywhere in between (and how their insights compared to more current science and experts).
+I was interested in not only what business leaders, scientists, and philosophers were saying, but also religious figures, historians, and artists across the millennia.
 I wanted an answer to this crucial question that stood the test of time and that seemed to be true across cultures and across different methods of truth-finding.
-Finally, after many years of investigating this question so broadly and deeply, the answer to the question ""What does everybody want?" became crystal clear to me.
-The answer is . . . more organizational excellence (including businesses, research teams, and even families), personal effectiveness, and/or life satisfaction.
+Finally, after many years of investigating this question so broadly and deeply, the answer to the question "What does everybody want?" became crystal clear to me.
+The answer is . . .

-You may be thinking "Duh Brian - it took you that long to find the obvious answer to your question?"
-However, this may only seem obvious after hearing the answer - indeed, I have found that when you ask people the question "What does everybody want?" the answer I found is often not obvious to them until you actually give them the answer.
+You may be thinking "Duh, Brian - it took you that long to find the obvious answer to your question?"However, this may only seem obvious after hearing the answer.
+Indeed, I have found that when you ask people the question "What does everybody want?" the answer I found is often not obvious to them until you actually give them the answer.
 (Try it with your friends and see if they come up with the answer without you giving it to them.)
 You may also think that I wasted a heck of a lot of time doing this researching and interviewing to get to such a simple answer.
-Ah, but the search was well worth the time to me!
+Ah, but the search was well worth the time!
 As I was researching the answer to this question a powerful path to increased excellence, effectiveness, and satisfaction became apparent to me - a path that has helped individuals and groups across the centuries and across cultures; a path that is still incredibly relevant today.
 That path is made up of 7 "Building Blocks" to increased excellence, effectiveness, and satisfaction.
-These Building Blocks are the foundation for all of our trainings, speeches, and personal consulting experiences.
+These Building Blocks to Excellence are the foundation for all of our trainings, speeches, and personal consulting.

-The 7 Building Blocks
+The 7 Building Blocks to Effectiveness, Excellence & Life Satisfaction

-Core Area 1: Execution/Persistence ("The Marathon Mentality")
+Component 1: Execution/Persistence ("The Marathon Mentality")

 1. Execution (including 5 steps toward enhanced execution)